Simin-Ma/GRwHS/README.md

 - Add targeted tests for new models/diagnostics.
 - Use issues/PRs to coordinate new features or bug fixes.

-By following the steps above you can benchmark all supported models across the toy regression/classification grids, overlap ablations, and any real datasets you plug in, inspecting metrics, posterior behavior, and convergence diagnostics end-to-end.
+By following the steps above you can benchmark all supported models across the four benchmark suites, targeted ablations, and any real datasets you plug in, inspecting metrics, posterior behavior, and convergence diagnostics end-to-end.